iamrajeshkr/Therapy-App/version1.1/frontend/README.md

 yarn start
 ```

 This will run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser

 ## Connecting to the Backend